-- Consider the likelihood of an incident or emergency in a given market. - 2.
-Should an incident or event occur, what would the impact be on business travelers, and how much damage would it cause? - 3.
+- 1. Consider the likelihood of an incident or emergency in a given market. - 2.
+How would an incident affect business travelers, and how much damage would it cause? - 3.
 Search travel data for known high-risk markets.
-Find out which business units and travelers frequent these areas.
+See which units and travelers frequent these areas.
 Create baseline risk levels for these trips, as well as specific policies and procedures to govern high-risk travel.
 Prohibit travel to certain markets, if appropriate. - 4.
 Search travel data for questionable suppliers or suppliers from countries that the government has sanctioned.
 See if your travelers are using airlines that are banned from operating in the European Union, for example. - 5.
-Consider additional regulations or safety measures based on business continuity for the most senior executives. - D. Check out the Global Business Travel Association's Travel Risk Management Maturity Model Self-Assessment Tool.
+Consider additional regulations or safety measures based on business continuity for senior executives. - D. Check out the Global Business Travel Association's Travel Risk Management Maturity Model Self-Assessment Tool.